 In the centre of the steering wheel in this photo is the horn, though you may sometimes find it on the end of a steering column stalk or some other position.
 It’s not there to attract the attention of your friends, or to avoid the need to get out of the car and knock on someone’s door when you call to pick them up!
 It’s a means of warning other people that you are around.

 For instance, if you’re driving along and you notice the front of a car creeping out of a junction ahead and you’re not sure that the driver can see you, let them hear you.
 A tap on the horn will let them know you are there.
 Or if you spot children playing behind parked cars or in the road, don’t take chances with them.
 If they are intent on their games they may not notice you – a tap on the horn will make sure they know you are coming.
 Don’t be frightened to use it as sounding the horn at the right time can help prevent accidents.

 You should read the manual supplied for the car you are driving to familiarise yourself with all controls.

 Driving Test Safety Questions

 Part of the driving test includes two ‘safety questions’ one in the car park and one on the move.
 You need to either explain, or demonstrate the use of various controls to your examiner.
-You should also know how to check the tyres, fluid levels etc. A current list of these questions is available from the DVSA website.
-You should get hold of a copy of this and go through them regularly so that you are confident of your answers.
+You should also know how to check the tyres, fluid levels etc. A current list of these questions is available here.
+You should go through them regularly so that you are confident of your answers.